 South Street Seaport Museum

-– Create & manage detailed production schedules/timelines with external artists, program providers, creative team members, production staff, and internal departments i.e., Education, Development, Communications, Collections, Waterfront, Finance, Facilities, etc.
+– Create and manage detailed production schedules and timelines with external artists, program providers, creative team members and production staff, as well as all relevant internal Museum departments, including Education, External Affairs, Marketing and Communications, Collections, Waterfront, Finance, Facilities, etc.;

-– Host online/virtual Museum programs, including speaker introductions, program facilitation, technical management and Q&A
+– Host online/virtual, in-person, and hybrid Museum programs, including speaker introductions, program facilitation, technical management and Q&A;

-– As needed and in coordination with Grants and Research Manager, support grant proposal writing
+– As needed and in coordination with Grants Manager, support grant proposal writing;

-– In coordination with the Director of Marketing and Communications, draft engaging program descriptions for use in collateral materials and contribute to biweekly newsletter to increase and expand public engagement.
+– In coordination with the Director of Marketing & Communications, draft engaging program descriptions for use in collateral materials and contribute to biweekly newsletter to increase and expand public engagement.

 – Other assignments as directed.